Regional Director, Bay Area

-- Policy Making and Advocacy: Manage charter-related policy matters at the Contra Costa County Office of Education (CCCOE), WCCUSD and other key school districts.
+Policy Making and Advocacy: Manage charter-related policy matters at the Santa Clara County Board of Education (SCCOE), San Jose Unified School District (SJUSD), East Side Union High School District (ESUHSD), and several other key school districts.

 - Build and manage relationships with the charter school community to inform and advocate on behalf of the charter community and CCSA's policy positions